How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Ensure Smooth Operation

-Run the Fan: After applying the weights, turn on the fan at full speed to ensure it operates smoothly.
+Run the Fan: After adding the weights, turn the fan on at full speed to check if it runs smoothly.

-Observe Changes: Watch for any remaining signs of wobble.
-If the fan still shows minor wobbling, additional slight adjustments might be needed.
+Observe Changes: Watch for any remaining wobble.
+If the fan still shakes a little, you might need to make some more small adjustments.

 Maintenance and Tips